(346) 340 4414

 • A family history of colorectal cancer

-Early and appropriate use of colonoscopy improves outcomes, supports accurate diagnosis, and helps prevent serious complications.
+Prompt and appropriate use of colonoscopy not only improves outcomes but also supports accurate diagnosis and helps prevent serious complications.

 What is the purpose of colonoscopy in ulcerative colitis?